Check Results

 - null_rate — validates null rates are below a threshold

-- custom — any user-defined check
+- custom — any user-defined SQL check

 Example